Understanding Bladder Infections -- Diagnosis and Treatment

 How Do I Know If I Have a Bladder Infection?

 A urine test usually shows whether you have a bladder infection.
-If you are having persistent or frequent infections, or if an anatomical defect is suspected as the cause of the problem, your doctor may also want you to undergo testing, including a cystoscopy.
+If you are having persistent or frequent infections, if there is persistent blood in your urine, or if an anatomical defect is suspected as the cause of the problem, your doctor may want you to undergo testing, including a cystoscopy.
 This involves putting a thin tube through the urethra that lets the doctor look inside the bladder.